geomorphR/geomorph/README.md

 <code> devtools::install_github("geomorphR/geomorph")</code>

-### To install the stable version of the current version of geomorph R-package from Github using devtools:
-Sometimes errors slip thorugh the cracks and are uploaded with the CRAN version.
-The "Stable" release of the current version of geomorph is held here on GitHub to fix major bugs.
+This installs a stable release of the current version of geomorph on CRAN, allowing us to quickly fix errors that slip thorugh the cracks and are uploaded with the CRAN version.

-<i> Within R:</i>

-<code> install.packages("devtools")</code>

-<code> devtools::install_github("geomorphR/geomorph",ref = "Stable")</code>

 ### To install the Development version (beta) of geomorph R-package from Github using devtools: